vipra-uwf/VIPRA/docs/pages/researchers.md

 ---

+## Parameter Sweep

+Parallel Processing and Randomized parameters can be achieved through a [Parameter Sweep](parameter_sweep.md)

+---

 ## Visualizer

 The included visualizer program allows for the viewing of simulation output as a video or animated image format.